fenago/learn-java-12-programming/lab_guide/Lab_5.md

 class and primitive type wrappers, are serializable.
 If a class has fields of custom types, they have to be made serializable by implementing [java.io.Serizalizable].
-How to do it is outside the scope of this book.
+How to do it is outside the scope of this course.
 For now, we are going to use only the serializable types.
 Let\'s look at this class: